A note on commutators in compact semisimple Lie algebras

+The proof uses Cartan subalgebras and their root systems.
+We also review some related problems about Cartan subalgebras in compact semisimple Lie algebras.

-Got\^o's Commutator Theorem \cite{Goto} states that in a compact semisimple Lie group $G$, every element is a commutator.
+Got\^o's Commutator Theorem \cite{Goto} \cite[6.56]{Compact} states that in a compact connected semisimple Lie group $G$, every element is a commutator.
 There is an infinitesimal version of Got\^o's Theorem which says that every element in a compact semisimple Lie algebra $\fg$ is a commutator, cp.~\cite[Thm.~A3.2]{ProLie}.
 The proof given in \emph{loc.cit}, which uses Kostant's Convexity Theorem, is attributed to K.-H. Neeb.
-Other proofs were given later by D'Andrea-Maffei and Malkoun-Nahlus \cite{AM,MNArx,MNLie}.
+Other proofs were given later by D'Andrea--Maffei and Malkoun--Nahlus \cite{AM,MNArx,MNLie}.
 We prove the following somewhat stronger result by elementary means. \begin{Thm} Let $\fg$ be a semisimple compact Lie algebra and let $A,B\in\fg$.
 Then there is a regular element $X\in\fg$ with